![]() |

 related

-leading to WTA's policy statement on the feeding of wildlife.
-See also a presentation by Ronda Green at the 2002 International Ecotourism Conference in Cairns.: The tour operator's dilemma: Keeping the customer happy while not disturbing the wildlife - also other relevant publications and presentations by Ronda. and publications on wildlife tourism by other authors in the Sustainable Tourism CRC series.
-Ronda is vice-chair of Wildlife Tourism Australia, the mission of which is to promote the sustainable development of a diverse wildlife tourism industry which supports conservation.
-We are also members of Ecotourism Australia, Wildlife Preservation Society of Queensland (Ronda is acting chair of the Scenic Rim group),and the Logan and Albert Conservation Association |
+Effects of Wildlife Tourism on Wildlife.'On behalf of Wildlife Tourism Australia Ronda contributed some years ago to the wildlife guidelines for Ecotourism Australia's eco-accreditation process and has led various related workshops including one leading to WTA's policy statement on the feeding of wildlife.
+She was to have led a workshop on maximizing contributions of wildlife tourism to conservation at a national conference in 2010, but the conference was canceled due to insufficient registrations to cover costs.
+See also a presentation by Ronda Green at the 2002 International Ecotourism Conference in Cairns.: The tour operator's dilemma: Keeping the customer happy while not disturbing the wildlife - also other relevant publications and presentations by Ronda. plus numerous publications on wildlife tourism by other authors in the Sustainable Tourism CRC series.
+There is much of relevance also amongst Wildlife Tourism Australia's bibliogaphy |

 ||||||||||